0xAll3nC/Remote-Code-Execution-Detection-via-MDE/README.md

 ## 👨‍💻 About Me

 Hi!
-I’m Allen Clement Justine Clement, a cybersecurity practitioner passionate about threat detection, SOC operations, and incident response.
+I’m **Allen Clement Justine Clement**, a cybersecurity practitioner passionate about threat detection, SOC operations, and incident response.
 This project is part of my hands-on exploration into real-world attack detection and automated response using Microsoft tools.

 Feel free to connect or explore my other security projects on GitHub!